Developer Documentation

 | code | Conditional | Required for authorization_code grant |

-| redirect_uri | Conditional | Required for authorization_code grant (must match initial request) |
+| redirect_uri | Conditional | Must match initial request |

 | refresh_token | Conditional | Required for refresh_token grant |